eth-easl/deltazip-ae/README.md

 +------------------------------------+------------+----------+
 ```

 and you should expect the two models to have similar accuracy on these tasks.
+Here `lmsys.vicuna-7b-v1.5.2b_2n4m_128bs` refers to the model compressed using deltazip with 2-bit precision and 50% sparsity, and `lmsys.vicuna-7b-v1.5` refers to the original model.

 ### 2.1.
 [Optional] Compress with Baselines